sudomesh/sudowrt-firmware/README.md

 This command executes [entrypoint.sh](./entrypoint.sh) in the docker container.
 If the process completes successfully, the built firmware images `/firmware_images` directory of the repo.
 For some history on this topics please see https://github.com/sudomesh/sudowrt-firmware/issues/110 and https://github.com/sudomesh/sudowrt-firmware/issues/105 .

-Note that building with ```docker run -v $PWD/firmware_images:/firmware_images sudowrt/firmware``` disables network connections and prevents (uncontrolled) external resources from getting pulled into the build process.
+Note that building with ```docker run --net=none -v $PWD/firmware_images:/firmware_images sudomesh/sudowrt-firmware``` disables network connections and prevents (uncontrolled) external resources from getting pulled into the build process.
 Necessary external resources are pulled into the build image when building the sudowrt/firmware image.
 Ideally, the container images contains all external dependencies, however some works needs to be done to make this a reality (see https://github.com/sudomesh/sudowrt-firmware/issues/116).

 If the build fails, capture the console output, yell loudly, talk to someone or create [a new issue](https://github.com/sudomesh/meshwrt-firmware/issues/new).

 ## Docker debugging
 The [entrypoint.sh](./entrypoint.sh) should make it easy to automate the build process.
-However, when debugging the build scripts, it might be useful to poke around a build machine container using ```docker run -it --entrypoint=/bin/bash sudowrt/firmware:latest -i``` .
+However, when debugging the build scripts, it might be useful to poke around a build machine container using ```docker run -it --entrypoint=/bin/bash sudomesh/sudowrt-firmware:latest -i``` .
 This will start an interactive terminal which allows for manually running/debugging scripts like ./build_only .

 ## Docker clean-up
 After finishing a build or before rerunning the build, it may be a good idea to remove any old docker containers and images.
 To remove all old containers and images, run the following commands: